docsible/docsible/README.md

 - `--role`: Specifies the directory path to the Ansible role.
 - `--playbook`: Specifies the path to the Ansible playbook (Optional).
-- `--graph`: Generate mermaid for role and playbook
+- `--graph`: Generate mermaid for role and playbook.
+- `--no-backup`: Ignore existent README.md and remove before generate a new one.
+(Optional).

 ## Data Sources